Fairy Park is Australia’s oldest theme park, located in Anakie about an hour west of Melbourne and 30 minutes from Geelong.

 Set your expectations appropriately because Disneyland it is not.
 But it’s also about the 10th of the price of Disneyland!

-Adults will probably think Fairy Park is daggy and dated.
-However, 4 year old Lady AB is the perfect age for it.
+Adults will probably think Fairy Park Geelong is daggy and dated.
+However, 4-year-old Lady AB is the perfect age for it.
 She is able to walk independently up the very steep paths and is excited to recognise the fairy tale characters such as Cinderella and Goldilocks – but still young enough not to be cynical about the unsophisticated animatronics.